TSMC CEO appalling remarks on Chinese robots, inferiority to nVidia Huang, What about Taiwan’s robotics?

 TSMC has enormous commercial interests in China, numbers even larger than most US-listed companies.

 • In the second quarter of 2024, the Chinese market accounted for 16% of its total revenue.
-Before Huawei and the US took action against TSMC in the second quarter of 2018, the Chinese market accounted for as much as 21% of its revenue!
+Before US action against TSMC to ban Huawei in the second quarter of 2018, the Chinese market accounted for as much as 21% of its revenue!

 • In 2025, TSMC’s mainland China subsidiaries are projected to generate NT$11.638 billion in profit, with the Nanjing plant contributing NT$27.453 billion, making it the most profitable overseas facility.
 In contrast, the Arizona plant in the US returned to profitability for the first time, generating NT$16.141 billion in profit; the Kumamoto plant in Japan (JASM) suffered a loss of NT$9.767 billion; and the German plant (ESMC) incurred a loss of NT$688 million.